 "We'll wait for you to contact us."

 "Copy that.
 Raven over and out."
-I signed off and clipped it back onto my belt.
+I signed off and clipped the communicator back onto my belt.
 I levitated my body, now in the lotus position, as I chanted.
 "Azarath...Metrion...Zinthos..."
 The last word dragged as I opened my eyes, which were a bright white, and my soul-self left my body and phased through the metal wall of the warehouse.
-My black form glided forward, while, outside, in my floating body's mind, I took in the scene.
+My black form glided forward, while outside in my floating body's mind, I took in the scene.
 It was quiet in there...too quiet.
 Then, abruptly, the Joker came into view.
 In his hand was a can of Kerosene, which he was dumping all over the floor.

 "I'm a little teapot short and stout...here is my handle, here is my sssspout."
 He laughed, and, outside, the eeriness of the sound sent shivers down my spine.
 At nineteen years old, you would've thought that I would've grown used to that one freaky sound, considering all of the times I'd heard it.
 But no. I don't think that even Nightwing or Batman was used to it.
 As I looked closer, I saw them.
 A handful of crime lords sat bound and gagged on the floor.
 And one of them was the Black Mask, Gotham's biggest, baddest criminal since all of the others had been shipped off to wear out their welcome in Arkham.

 "THIS WASN'T PART OF THE DAMN DEAL!
 LET ME GO YOU PSYCHOTIC FREAK!"
 The Black Mask had somehow worked his gag off.
 I tore my eyes away from them, to realize, with a start, that the Joker was missing.
 My eyes darted to the left.
 That's when the laughing began.
-With dread filling my stomach with a foreboding feeling, I immediately began to fly back towards my body.
-The laughing grew louder.
+Dread filling my stomach with a foreboding feeling, I immediately began to fly back towards my body.
+The laughing suddenly became deafening.